SonizciTR/TFSSharpTR/README.md

 {
   "PreBuildTasks": [ "FileControlTask" ], //Must have settings "PostBuildTasks": [ "TestTask" ], //Must have settings

-  "FileControlTask": [ // It is a array, You can add as much as you need
+  "FileControlTask": {// It is a array, You can add as much as you need
+    "Files": [
       {
-      "FileName": "GlobalSupression.cs",
-      "AllowedUser": [ "DomainName\\MyUser" ],
+        "FileNames": [ "GlobalSupression.cs", "Settings.StyleCop" ],// It is a array, You can add as much as you need "AllowedUser": [ "DomainName\\MyUser" ],
-      "AllowedGroup": [ "MyGroupthatAllowed" ],
+        "AllowedGroup": [ "MyGroupthatAllowed" ]
-      "RestrictedUser": [ ],
-      "RestrictedGroup": [ ]
       },
     ],
+  },
 }
 ```